jinhqian/L645_Project/README.md

 ## 	:four_leaf_clover: Model Evaluation

 **Note:**
-1. As our dataset is unbalanced, we used macro average in our evaluation to give each class equal importance rather than each example.
+1. As our dataset is imbalanced, we used macro average in our evaluation to give each class equal importance rather than each example.
 2. To handle the unbalanced dataset, we also added the class weight by calculating the following formula: `w_j = n_samples / (n_classes * n_samples_j)`.
    Computed class weights are `{0: 5.776923076923077, 1: 0.43048462741010945, 2: 1.9843862599087196}`